rositca-yancheva/friday-finance/qa/README.md

 ## Submission process
 The candidate must implement the solution in a new repository (private one) with the solution.
 The process works as follows:
 1. Candidate will create a private repository;
-2. Candidate will put `tatidutrab`, `ErickPetru` as collaborators in this new repository that must be created specifically for this challenge.
+2. Candidate will put `tatidutrab`, `Fastova` as collaborators in this new repository that must be created specifically for this challenge.
 3. So, the candidate will commit and push all changes to his/her new repository created.

 ## Documentation